 6. Interpret all email marketing metrics correctly,

-7. Look at your conversion rates to evaluate the effectiveness of email marketing campaigns, like 60% of email marketers do,
+7. Look at your conversion rates to evaluate the effectiveness of email marketing campaigns

-8. Interpret your email marketing returns separately: direct return (revenue, and conversion) or indirect return (the difference in subscriber activities, and company awareness),
+10. Interpret your email marketing returns separately: direct return (revenue and conversion) or indirect return (the difference in subscriber activities and company awareness),

-You can make the process of email marketing ROI calculation easier and faster by using the best online calculator: Popupsmart’s Email Marketing ROI Calculator.
+You can make the process of email marketing ROI calculation easier and faster by using the Email Marketing ROI Calculator powered by Popupsmart.

-To see if you are doing email marketing right, enter your values in the input fields and interpret the results:
+To see if you are doing email marketing right, enter your values in the input fields and interpret the results in the result fields.

-Send Volume: Enter the total number of subscribers in your email list received your email campaigns.
+Email Send Volume: Enter the total number of subscribers in your email list who received your email campaigns.
 Excluding bounced emails will provide you with a more convenient conclusion.

 Click-Through Rate: Enter the click-through rate of your email marketing campaign.
 It is the percentage of subscribers who opened and clicked the call-to-action in the email.
 CTR is also presented in the dashboard of your ESP.

 Conversion Rate: Write the conversion rate of your email marketing campaign.
 It is the percentage of subscribers who opened your email, clicked the call-to-action in the message, and took the desired action of your business.
-Conversion rate may be obtained through Google Analytics.
+The conversion rate may be obtained through Google Analytics.

 Cost per Contact: It shows how much you spent on a single customer in this email marketing campaign.
 Cost per contact is the total campaign cost divided by the total number of subscribers your email campaign was sent to.

 Number of Openings: It represents how many subscribers opened your email in their inboxes.
-Number of openings is calculated as the send volume times email open rate.
+The number of openings is calculated as the send volume times email open rate.

 Number of Conversions: It indicates how many conversions you have obtained from the email marketing campaign.
-Number of conversions is the number of people who reached your website through the call-to-action in your email and took the desired action of your business like purchasing a product.
+The number of conversions is the number of people who reached your website through the call-to-action in your email and took the desired action of your business, like purchasing a product.

-Revenue: It is the total revenue of online sales that came directly from the email marketing campaign.
-Revenue is estimated as total number of conversions times average value of a conversion.
+Revenue: It is the total revenue of online sales that comes directly from the email marketing campaign.
+Revenue is estimated as the total number of conversions times the average value of a conversion.

 Cost per Open Email (CPO): It shows how much you have paid to make one customer open the email.
 To keep this number low, you should send emails to those who really want them.